ddsmt/artifact-2021/Readme.md

 benchmark instance: obtain or build the solver binary, run it (with the given arguments) and identify the error condition.

-## Steps to reproduce the experimental results
+## Steps to Reproduce the Experimental Results

 Reproducing the full set of experimental results takes a considerable amount of time.
 The eight delta debugging tools with 244 benchmarks amount to a total of 1952 benchmark runs, of which 627 timeout after an hour.
-Our runs required a total of 773 CPU hours.
+Our experiments required a total of **773 CPU hours**.

 **Note**: The experiments in the paper include three confidential benchmarks that we are not allowed to include in this artifact.
 Therefore, the `inputs/`